locationtech/geomesa/docs/tutorials/geomesa-examples-gdelt.rst

     $ mvn clean install

 This is needed to install the GeoMesa JAR files in your local Maven repository.
-For more information see the `GeoMesa Accumulo Quick Start </geomesa-quickstart/>`__ tutorial.
+For more information see the :doc:`./geomesa-quickstart-accumulo` tutorial.

 Clone the geomesa-tutorials project and build it: